 In the present work, we restrict ourselves to primitive graphs.
 Their amplitude has the form \cref{amplitude_period}, and different renormalization schemes merely amount to adding finite constants.
 According to \cref{period_derivative}, the dependence on the logarithmic momentum is given, in all renormalization schemes, by the period.
 We redefine the coupling constant $\lambda\rightarrow g=\frac{\lambda}{(4\pi)^2}$ of the Lagrangian in order to absorb the factor $\Lambda$ in \cref{period_derivative}.
 We define a series expansion of the contribution of primitive graphs to the beta function according to

-Here, $\period(G)$ is the period \cref{def:period} and $T(G,N)$ is a polynomial in $N$ which encodes the the $O(N)$-symmetry.
-The automorphism group $\Aut(G)$ has no fixed vertices and the sum is over all non-isomorphic decompletions, we include the factor $4!$ to reproduce the usual definition in physics as discussed in \cref{sec:automorphism}.
+Here, $\period(G)$ is the period \cref{def:period} and $T(G,N)$ is a polynomial in $N$ which encodes the the $O(N)$-symmetry of the completion, see \cref{TGN_decompletion}.
+The automorphism group $\Aut(G)$ has no fixed vertices and the sum is over all non-isomorphic completions, we include the factor $4!$ to reproduce the usual definition in physics as discussed in \cref{sec:automorphism}.
 As explained in \cref{sec:uniform_sampling}, we do not need to know the total number of graphs $N^{(C)}_L$, but only $N^{(\Aut)}_L$, to estimate the beta function from the \enquote{s}-samples.
 For the \enquote{$\star$}-samples, this is irrelevant as we know $N^{(C)}_L$ for $L\leq 16$ (\cref{tab:periods_count}).

 The $O(N)$-symmetric 4-valent interaction in \cref{lagrangian_phi4} describes a coupling between two pairs of fields with identical indices.
 Graphically, every 4-valent vertex is a sum of 3 terms representing the 3 ways to connect its 4 adjacent edges into pairs.
-The vertex Feynman rule is
+The Euclidean vertex Feynman rule is

 The polynomial $T(G,N)$ is the product of vertex Feynman rules, without the factor $(-i\lambda)$, and summed over all indices $ i,j,\ldots \in [1,N]$, where the indices of the external edges are set to 1.
 The resulting polynomial is closely related to the Martin polynomial $M(G,x)$ and the circuit partition polynomial $J(G,x)=r_G(x)$ \cite{martin_enumerations_1977,ellis-monaghan_new_1998,bollobas_evaluations_2002} by